VincentAtt/llm_engineering/perso/Week 1.md

 Even Claude 3.5 Sonnet where you pay 15$ /1M tokens looks expensive but 1M token is a lot!

-In the API you can speciy the maximum outpout tokens that you authorize.
+In the API you can specify the maximum outpout tokens that you authorize.

 ---

 # useful code

-For a nice display of a markdow:
+For a nice display of a markdow :

 ```python
 from IPython.display import Markdown, display